AnthonyQi/DiagramSystems/README.md

 # For educational purposes only.
-If you're a current student in this course (CMSC132 Spring 2025), please don't use this as answers for your own assignments.
+If you're a current student in this course, please don't use this as answers for your own assignments.
 If you are an educator, please let me know if you want this code taken down.

 ## Diagram System Implementation